-She is developing a broad commercial, civil and public law practice and accepts instructions in all of Chambers’ specialisms.
+She has a broad commercial, civil and public law practice and accepts instructions in all of Chambers’ specialisms.
 She has a particular interest in international and cross-border work.
 Natasha regularly appears in the High Court and the County Court, and undertakes pleading and advisory work.
 She is willing to consider acting pro bono where appropriate.

 Natasha is developing a general commercial, company and insolvency practice.

 She has experience advising, drafting and appearing in disputes involving breach of contract, partnership disputes, agency and authority issues and the sale of goods.
 Natasha regularly acts in individual bankruptcy, corporate insolvency and company law matters and is a repeat contributor to the Lexis publication, Corporate Restructuring and Insolvency.

 Natasha gained exposure during pupillage to high-value litigation and arbitration, and assisted on matters involving cross-border enforcement, multi-party civil fraud, and commercial property disputes.

 Natasha takes a particular interest in media and entertainment cases, due to her familiarity with the film, television and radio industries from experience prior to the Bar.
 She has been instructed as sole counsel and assisted while a pupil on a range of contractual disputes and insolvency matters involving production companies, prominent publications, investors and individuals.

 Natasha takes a strong interest in cases with a jurisdictional and cross border element.